psu-libraries/dbfp-tsc/src/content/intro-tsc.md

 <h2>AUTHORSHIP
 </h2>

 <p><i>The Spanish Curate</i> was first published in the 1647 folio, which attributed all the plays within to Francis Beaumont and John Fletcher.
-However, scholars including Cyrus Hoy made the case that this play was a collaboration between Fletcher and a different contemporary playwright: Philip Massinger.1 Hoy makes the case that Fletcher wrote the scenes focusing on Bartolus, Amaranta, and Leandro and that Massinger wrote the scenes depicting the familial intrigue between Jamie and Henrique.
+However, scholars including Cyrus Hoy made the case that this play was a collaboration between Fletcher and a different contemporary playwright: Philip Massinger (Hoy, 1957).
+Hoy makes the case that Fletcher wrote the scenes focusing on Bartolus, Amaranta, and Leandro and that Massinger wrote the scenes depicting the familial intrigue between Jamie and Henrique.
 Scholars tend to agree that <i>The Spanish Curate</i>, among other plays in the Beaumont and Fletcher Folio, was co-authored by Massinger.
 </p>

 <h2>SOURCES